 - Range of bright colour choices (and black)

-Designed, as the name suggests, for commuting, it’s available in a selection of bold colours – though black is still offered if you just can’t stomach high-vis.
+Designed, as the name suggests, for commuting, it’s available in a selection of bold colours – though black is still offered.

 Features such as zipped front pockets, a relaxed fit and a hood that can be worn under a helmet, help it stand out from standard road cycling jackets.

-The jacket breathes well thanks to its 2.5 layer fabric and shoulder-width vent.
-The dropped tail also offers some protection from road spray, and is covered with a reflective print for increased visibility.
+The jacket breathes reasonably well thanks to its 2.5 layer fabric and shoulder-width vent, but this isn’t a piece for fast road riding.
+The dropped tail also offers some protection from road spray and is covered with a reflective print for increased visibility.

-What to look for in a waterproof jacket for cycling
+What to look for in a waterproof jacket for road cycling and commuting

 A waterproof jacket used to mean a hard-shell garment made from a fabric that felt more like plastic.
 However, we’re now seeing the rise of the ‘jerket’ or rain jersey.